wilfre90dev/wc-cuba-places/README.md

-# WooCommerce: provincias y municipios para Cuba
+# WC: provincias y municipios para Cuba

 ## Description
 This WordPress plugin enhances the **WooCommerce** checkout process by adding dropdowns for **Provinces** and **Municipalities** in **Cuba**, making the address fields filterable and improving the **user experience**.
 It also integrates Provinces into the **Shipping Zones**.
 Additionally, it adds the Provinces to the **Shipping Zones** (Cities are not compatible with this area).